What Is Browser Fingerprinting? Canvas, Fonts, WebGL, WebGPU

 Q: How unique is my browser fingerprint?
 A: According to research studies, over 80% of browsers have a unique fingerprint.
 The combination of screen resolution, GPU, fonts, audio processing, and other signals is sufficient to distinguish most users.

 Q: Does BotBrowser block fingerprinting scripts?
-A: No. BotBrowser does not block any scripts.
-Instead, it controls what the scripts see.
-When a fingerprinting script collects your canvas hash, WebGL renderer, and audio fingerprint, it gets values from the loaded profile, not from your actual hardware.
+A: No. BotBrowser does not block scripts.
+Instead, it controls what scripts see.
+When a fingerprinting script collects canvas, WebGL, and audio signals, it gets values from the loaded profile, not from your actual hardware.

 Q: Can I use BotBrowser for normal browsing?
 A: Yes.
 BotBrowser is a full Chromium browser.
 All web functionality (including extensions, developer tools, and media playback) works normally.
 The fingerprint protection operates transparently in the background.